 Esse, the Latin verb for ‘to be’, is a tricky verb to learn.
 It is very irregular.
 However, it is also important in any language, and doubly so in Latin, because its various forms also provide the endings for several tenses; for example eram not only means ‘I was’, but is also used as a verb ending, as in vīderam ‘I had seen’.
 Hence, it needs learning, and rhotacism can help with this task.

-First, we should recognise that the present stem of the word is es-.
-It is from es- that the verb gets its meaning of ‘to be’, and we can see it in the infinitive esse and the present tense forms est and es.
+We should first recognise that the present stem of the word is es-.
+It is from es- that the verb gets its meaning of ‘to be’, and we can see the stem in the infinitive esse and the present tense forms est ‘it is’ and es ‘you are’.
 Like other verbs in the present tense, es and est are formed with the addition of the simple endings -s and -t (specifically es-s and es-t).
 In other tenses however, the endings that are added to es- start with vowels, such as the endings for the imperfect active -am, -ās, -at and –ō, -is, -it for the future.
 This, having sandwiched the [s] between two vowels, causes rhotacism; thus, *esam, *esat and *esis become eram, erat, eris, etc.